BrandonJohnGrenier/rora/README.md

     deck.remove starting_hand

 ### Inspecting the Deck
 You can query the deck to determine whether it contains a specific card or at least one card in a group.

     # Determines if the Ace of Spades is in the deck.
+    deck.contains "AS"

+    # Determines if the Ace of Spades is in the deck.
     deck.contains Card.new("AS")

-    # Determines if the Ace of Spades is in the deck.
-    deck.contains "AS"

     # Determines if any Ace is in the deck.
-    deck.contains [Card.new("AS"), Card.new("AH"), Card.new("AD"), Card.new("AC")]
+    deck.contains_any "AS,AH,AD,AC"

      # Determines if any Ace is in the deck.
-    deck.contains "AS,AH,AD,AC"
+    deck.contains_any [Card.new("AS"), Card.new("AH"), Card.new("AD"), Card.new("AC")]

+    # Determines if there are any cards in the deck
+    deck.empty?

+    # Returns the number of Aces left in the deck
+    deck.count_cards_with_rank Rank::ACE

+    # Returns the number of Clubs left in the deck
+    deck.count_cards_with_suit Suit::CLUB

 ### Combinations
 The combination method allows you to enumerate through card subsets.
 Given a combination value greater than 1, the method will return a two-dimensional array.

     # Chooses every possible 2 card combination from the deck.
 Assuming the deck contains 52
-    # cards, this example will return 1324 2-card combinations.
+    # cards, this example will return 1326 2-card combinations.
     cards = deck.combination 2

     # Chooses every possible 5 card combination from the deck.
 Assuming the deck contains 52